 Herbs have been used safely during pregnancy for thousands of years.
 But similar to many prescription medications, there are many herbs that should be avoided during pregnancy.
 Because of this, we recommend that you always work with a natural health or birth practitioner that is familiar with herbs and pregnancy.
 The following herbs are generally considered safe and nutritious (just like food!).

-Hawthorn berry (Crataegus spp.) -- While hawthorn is mostly known for its cardiovascular benefits, it's also calms the nerves, thereby supporting restful sleep.
-Energetically, hawthorn helps prepare the heart for motherhood.
-As a member of the rose family, a flower often associated with love, hawthorn opens the heart to giving and receiving love.
+While Hawthorn is mostly known for its cardiovascular benefits, it's also calms the nerves, thereby supporting restful sleep.
+Energetically, Hawthorn helps prepare the heart for motherhood.
+As a member of the Rose family, a flower often associated with love, Hawthorn opens the heart to giving and receiving love.
 What an appropriate herb for a new mother!

 Writer Danielle Cicak is the Northern Colorado and Wyoming Sales Representative and Regional Educator for WishGarden Herbs located in Louisville, Colorado.
 In 2003, Danielle began her career working in the supplement aisles at Natural Grocers.
 Inspired to help others with their health and wellbeing, she pursued an education in holistic nutrition from the Nutrition Therapy Institute in Denver, Colorado.
 As a Master Nutrition Therapist (MNT), Danielle served as a Nutritional Health Coach (NHC) before advancing to become the NHC Development Specialist where she led and developed the NHC training program for Natural Grocers.
 As a Colorado native, Danielle is thrilled to work with another local, family-owned business that promotes health and activism through education: WishGarden Herbs!
 In her free time, she enjoys spending time with family and friends, creating healthy dishes in her kitchen, and enjoying the beauty Colorado has to offer!